 “Johnson offers visions and sadness and laughter.
 But it’s the sentences—those adamantine, poetic sentences—that made him one of America’s great and lasting writers.
 It’s the sentences that live on.”—TheBoston Globe

-“Johnson’s fiction . . . overflows with creative energy, moving from one beauty to another with a mercurial, at times almost chaotic grace.
-Although his characters are often diminished and winnowed by their struggles with life, the narrative voice that describes their travails gives evidence of an imagination that is nearly boundless in its generosity and abundance.”—Chicago Tribune
+“Johnson’s fiction . . . overflows with creative energy, moving from one beauty to another with a mercurial, at times almost chaotic grace.”—Chicago Tribune

 “Sly, open-ended, and meticulously wise . . .
 [Johnson] is a writer whose ambitions were in their own way as broad and burgeoning as Dostoyevsky’s.
 He is for all time.”—Rachel Kushner, Bookforum